 4.11 Grey mullets, Liza aurata, Liza ramada and Crenimugil labrosus

-Thin-lipped mullet have continued to be caught in small numbers.
-No golden-grey were caught in 2005/6.
+Thin-lipped mullet have continued to be caught in modest numbers.
+No golden-grey or thick-lipped mullet were recorded in 2006/7.

 4.12 Five-bearded rockling Ciliata mustela (Fig 4)